Inquisitorial system: Overview

-In an inquisitorial system, the trial judges (mostly plural in serious crimes) are inquisitors who actively participate in fact-finding public inquiry by questioning defense lawyers, prosecutors, and witnesses.
-They could even order certain pieces of evidence to be examined if they find presentation by the defense or prosecution to be inadequate.
+In an inquisitorial system, the trial judges (usually plural in serious criminal cases) act as inquisitors who actively participate in the fact-finding process by questioning defense lawyers, prosecutors, and witnesses.
+They may also order specific pieces of evidence to be examined if they find the presentations by the defense or prosecution inadequate.
 Prior to the case getting to trial, magistrate judges (juges d'instruction in France) participate in the investigation of a case, often assessing material by police and consulting with the prosecutor.

 The inquisitorial system applies to questions of criminal procedure at trial, not substantive law; that is, it determines how criminal inquiries and trials are conducted, not the kind of crimes for which one can be prosecuted or the sentences that they carry.
 It is most readily used in some civil legal systems.
 However, some jurists do not recognize this dichotomy, and see procedure and substantive legal relationships as being interconnected and part of a theory of justice as applied differently in various legal cultures.

-In an adversarial system, judges focus on the issues of law and procedure and act as a referee in the contest between the defense and the prosecutor.
+In an adversarial system, judges focus on the issues of law and procedure and act as a referee in the contest between the defense and the prosecution.
 Juries decide matters of fact, and sometimes matters of the law.
 Neither judge nor jury can initiate an inquiry, and judges rarely ask witnesses questions directly during trial.
 In some United States jurisdictions, it is common practice for jurors to submit questions to the court that they believe were not resolved in direct or cross-examination.
 After testimony and other evidence are presented and summarized in arguments, the jury will declare a verdict (literally true statement) and in some jurisdictions the reasoning behind the verdict; however, discussions among jurors cannot be made public except in extraordinary circumstances.